hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 * The final states for both the prover and verifier are `done` or `abandoned`, and once reached, no further updates to the protocol instance are expected.

-* The `presentation-ack` is sent or not based on the value of `will_confirm` in the `request-presentation`.
+* The `ack-presentation` is sent or not based on the value of `will_confirm` in the `request-presentation`.
+A verifier may send an `ack-presentation` message in response to the prover including the `~please_ack` decorator in the `presentation` message.

-* The `presentation-ack` message should reflect the business validation of the proof (does the proof satisfy the business need?) not just the cryptographic verification.
+* The `ack-presentation` message should reflect the business validation of the proof (does the proof satisfy the business need?) not just the cryptographic verification.
 Ideally, those are as tightly aligned as possible.

 * When a Prover makes a (counter-)proposal, it transitions to the `proposal-sent` state.
 This state is only present by implication in the choreography diagram; it essentially equates to the null or begin state in that the Prover does nothing until a presentation request arrives, triggering the leftmost transition for the Prover.